farlies/rsked/rcal/README.md

 ## Sudo Policy

+`rcal` may be used without any control capabilities in a "read-only" mode.
-Since web server runs as user `www-data` with homedir `/var/www` and has `nologin` as its shell it cannot readily run rsked, even in test mode.
-However we get around this with a well configured *sudoers* policy, edited by running `visudo`.
-Should look roughly like:
+Since web server runs as user `www-data` with home directory `/var/www` and has `nologin` as its shell, it cannot readily control `rsked`, even in test mode. `rcal` may  get around this with a well configured *sudoers* policy, edited by running `visudo`.
+It should include something like he following lines:

 ```
 # /etc/sudoers
 Runas_Alias RSKED = pi
 Cmnd_Alias  TESTRSKED = /var/www/misc-bin/testrsked.sh ""
+Cmnd_Alias PAUSERSKED = /usr/bin/pkill -x -USR1 rsked

 # On all machines, www-data can run TESTRSKED command as user
 # RSKED *without* providing a password
 www-data  ALL = (RSKED) NOPASSWD: TESTRSKED
+www-data  ALL = (RSKED) NOPASSWD: PAUSERSKED
 ```

+Modify these settings to match your local installation (user, commands).
-Observe closely the empty pair of double quotes at the end of the `Cmnd_Alias`.
+Note well the empty pair of double quotes at the end of the `Cmnd_Alias` for `TESTRSKED`.
-Without this policy, rcal will not be permitted to save a schedule.